cryptomadhav/AHFR_BackEnd/README.md

 4.To start flask app run controller.py - python controller.py</br>
 5.Hit '/img_to_json' API with form filled image(sample 'madhav_updated.png' is present), and get the JSON result of the form data</br>

-Please feel free to contibute, fork, clone, try the project and improve upon it!!</br>
+Please feel free to contibute, fork, clone, star and try the project and improve upon it!!</br>